UniversalDependencies/docs/_nds/index.md

 A part of this documentation is copied from the current German documentation [UD for German](https://universaldependencies.org/de/index.html), which can mostly be applied to Low Saxon as well.

-Since there is no official common standard spelling for Low Saxon, the examples provided here are given in the interregional spelling suggestion used e.g. by the Dutch Low Saxon Wikipedia (_Nysassiske Skryvwyse_, abbreviated "NSS", described in more detail here: https://skryvwyse.eu/ (only in Low Saxon)) and lemma forms are given in both the NSS and normalised Middle Low Saxon following the _Mittelniederdeutsches Handwörterbuch_ by Agathe Lasch et al.
+Since there is no official common standard spelling for Low Saxon, the examples provided here are given in the interregional spelling suggestion used e.g. by the Dutch Low Saxon Wikipedia (_Nysassiske Skryvwyse_, described in more detail here: https://skryvwyse.eu/ (only in Low Saxon)) and lemma forms are given in both the _Nysassiske Skryvwyse_ and normalised Middle Low Saxon following the _Mittelniederdeutsches Handwörterbuch_ by Agathe Lasch et al.

 ## Tokenization and Word Segmentation